EXPLORE

 description = """

-Detects modifications in the msDS-ManagedAccountPrecededByLink attribute of a delegated managed service account by an unusual
+Detects modifications to the msDS-ManagedAccountPrecededByLink attribute of a delegated managed service account by an

-subject account.
-Attackers can abuse this attribute to take over the permission of a target account and inherit it's permissions
+unusual subject account.
+Attackers can abuse this attribute to inherit a target account's permissions and further

 """